olljanat/Nutanix-PowerShell/README.md

 Microsoft PowerShell module to integrate with Nutanix Enterprise Cloud

-NOTE: This PowerShell modu is currently tech preview as of 9 May 2018.
+NOTE: This PowerShell module is currently tech preview as of 9 May 2018.
 See "Current Development Status" below.

 #### Project, Build, Quality Status